hatappo/vscode-extension-vibe-notes/README.md

 - 💡 Comments appear as 💬 at line end (hover to see full text)
 - 💡 Multi-line comments show with ".." suffix
+- 💡 Save comments with Ctrl+S / Cmd+S in the temporary editor
 - 💡 Use Git Notes to share comments: Save → `git push --push-notes`

 ## Requirements